Guide to the Commercial Vertical Farm: Optimizing for Profitability and Peak Yields

 Limited Buffering Capacity: NFT systems offer less buffering capacity compared to some other hydroponic methods like media-based systems (e.g., rockwool).
 This means fluctuations in pH or nutrient levels can occur more rapidly, requiring closer monitoring and adjustments.

-Overall, NFT is a well-established and proven method for hydroponics in vertical farming, particularly for leafy greens and herbs.
-While there are initial investment and maintenance considerations, the efficient use of water, space, and nutrients makes NFT an attractive option for many commercial vertical farming operations.
+Overall, NFT is a well-established and proven method for a commercial vertical farm, particularly for leafy greens and herbs.
+While there are initial investment and maintenance considerations, the efficient use of resources makes NFT an attractive option.

-There are Few More Systems That Usually Using in Vertical Farming:
+There are a Few More Systems Commonly Used in a Vertical Farm:

 Deep Water Culture (DWC): Plants are suspended in a continuously aerated nutrient solution.
 Simple to set up but requires consistent monitoring of oxygen levels.